 Our 2007 Plan provides equity ownership incentives to our current and prospective management and employees in order to incent and reward superior performance in achieving our long-term objectives.
-Subject to stockholder approval, our Board has approved the amendment to the 2007 Plan to increase the maximum number of shares of our common stock, par value \$0.01 per share available for grant under the 2007 Plan to 5,000,000 shares of common stock reserved for issuance.
+Subject to stockholder approval, our Board has approved the amendment to the 2007 Plan to: a) increase the maximum number of shares of our common stock, par value \$0.01 per share available for grant under the 2007 Plan to 95,000,000 shares of common stock reserved for issuance, b) increase the maximum number of shares of our common stock that can be granted to an individual as an equity award from 300,000 to 50% of the authorized number of shares reserved for issuance and c) allow for automatic annual increases to the number of shares authorized for issuance under the 2007 Plan for each of the next three years.
 The following description of the 2007 Plan is a summary and is qualified by reference to the complete text of the 2007 Plan, which is attached hereto as Exhibit A. You can also request a copy of the 2007 Plan by writing to the attention of our Investor Relations, A.P.
 Pharma, Inc., 123 Saginaw Drive, Redwood City, California 94063.